EMS logo

 If you want to use the local utilities (eg, gbak.exe) then you need to rename the library fbembed.dll to fbclient.dll, and place utilities into the folder where embedded server libraries are located.

-Click the Next button to proceed to Setting specific options for the host being registered, or to the SSH tunneling parameters step of the wizard (if the Use Secure Shell (SSH) tunneling option is enabled for the host).
+Click the Next button to proceed to Setting specific options for the host being registered, to the SSH tunneling parameters step of the wizard (if the Use Secure Shell (SSH) tunneling option is enabled for the host), or to the SSL parameters step of the wizard (if the Use SSL option is enabled).